cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 ### RPC server instance

 The **RPC server instance** is a node that runs the RPC API process for the data companion.
-This server instance provide an RPC API (v1) with the same JSONRPC methods in the full node endpoint.
+This server instance provides an RPC API (v1) with the same JSONRPC methods in the full node endpoint.
 The RPC Companion service will expose the same JSONRPC methods and will accept the same request types and return wire compatible responses (should match the same response as the equivalent full node RPC endpoint).